ATNI partnership with ShareAction

 The Product Profile 2019 presents an analysis excerpted from research initially published within the Global Access to Nutrition Index 2018.

-U.K. Product Profile ReportThe UK Product Profile 2021 assesses the nutritional quality of 4,207 products from 16 of the world’s largest food and beverage manufacturers selling in the UK, using the data from the Global Index 2021.
+UK Product Profile ReportThe UK Product Profile 2021 assesses the nutritional quality of 4,207 products from 16 of the world’s largest food and beverage manufacturers selling in the UK, using the data from the Global Index 2021.
 The products analysed accounted for approximately 50% of total UK retail sales of manufacturer brands’ packaged foods and beverages in 2019.

 Findings from this report reveal that the average mean HSR for all products assessed is only 2.2 out of 5 stars and only 32% of the products assessed met the healthy threshold of 3.5 out of 5 stars.
 Results indicate that companies need to do more to improve the nutritional quality of their products in the UK.
 Yet, the report also revealed that manufacturers can make progress on nutrition.
 Sales from healthy products increased from 22% in 2019 to 29% in 2021, and the sales-weighted mean HSR for nine out of the 16 companies assessed also increased since the UK Product Profile 2019.